hci-lab-um/heuristics-for-test-tool-design/H10-What-work-styles-are-acceptable-in-those-workflows-and-teams.md

 - Level of authority managers and leaders have;
 - Support to solo, pair and group working;
 - How teams are organized;
 - Level of confidence that teams have in their process.
-This might include maturity, assurance, experience leading to pattern observation, support to grow that experiences/skills.
+This might include maturity, assurance, experience level, support to grow that experiences/skills.

 Research Point: we found that some testers had autonomy to choose their approaches and tools to fit within the wider business workflows, while for other testers the workflow involvement, approaches and tools were mandated by the organization.
 We found that some testers were frustrated by tools that prevented pair or team working.
+We found that use of pattern-matching and visualization increased with expertise.

 Key questions to ask yourself:
 - Are people working solo, paired and/or in groups?